Read Maurice Merleau-Ponty with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Merleau-Ponty’s 7 greatest contributions to philosophy.

-The central claim is this: Embodied Perception Merleau-Ponty revolutionized the concept of perception by emphasizing the embodied nature of human experience.
+In plain terms: Embodied Perception Merleau-Ponty revolutionized the concept of perception by emphasizing the embodied nature of human experience.

-The added historical insight is that Maurice Merleau-Ponty is best read as a method of pressure, not only as a set of theses.
+Maurice Merleau-Ponty is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Phenomenology of Perception